ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 ## Questions about the defined performance volume profile family
 {: #block-storage-sdp-questions}

 Customers with special access can provision storage with the new `sdp` profile.
 The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release.
 For more information about this release, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
 {: preview}

 ### What does Select Availability mean for the defined performance volume family?
 {: faq}
 {: #faq-sdp-release}

 Customers with special approval to preview the second-generation Block Storage offering can provision block volumes with the new `sdp` profile.
 The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during this release.
-If you're interested in previewing the new offering, contact your assigned Account Team representative or Customer Success Manager.
+If you're interested in previewing the new offering, contact your assigned Account team representative or Customer Success Manager.

 ### Does the defined performance profile support Gen 1 and Gen 2 VPCs?
 {: faq}